I Am US Equestrian: You Are Welcome Here

 About This Video

-Clay Murray is a transgender eventing athlete based at Prairie Lane Farm in Collinsville, Okla.
+When we first met Clay Murray, he was a transgender eventing athlete based at Prairie Lane Farm in Collinsville, Okla., who was also working in the equine industry.
 Clay grew up in a family that "was not horse-savvy at all," he says, but once he discovered horses, there was no going back.
-Clay began riding at age five and now rides his own horse, a Trakehner mare named Savvy, and also works in the equine industry.
+Clay began riding at age five, and in this video he discusses how horses changed his life.

-"Most other sports, it's just you or a piece of equipment, you know--like in tennis, it’s a racket."
-Clay said of the special connectioin one can develop with a horse.
+"Most other sports, it's just you or a piece of equipment, you know--like in tennis, it’s a racket," Clay said of the special connection one can develop with a horse.
 "But horses aren't equipment, they're a living soul.
 And so to communicate and be able to work together with another creature to do something is really cool."

 His connection with horses, Clay explains in this video, also helped him to speak the truth of his identity as a transgender athlete.